BF3RM/MapEditor/README.md

 - CTRL+SHIFT+D to clone selected entity to the root directory
 - CTRL+C to copy selected entity
 - CTRL+V to paste saved entity to the selected group

+# Disclamer
+This project is heavily inspired by (Three.js)[https://threejs.org/], which provides the foundation for